samplchallenges/SAMPL7/protein_ligand/README.md

 # The SAMPL7 protein-ligand challenge

-We are excited to announce a new set of SAMPL7 challenges focusing on protein-ligand binding, in partnership with the XChem facility for fragment screening at Diamond Light Source.
-The second bromodomain of PHIP (PHIP2) was targeted in an extensive X-ray crystallographic fragment screening experiment, leading to the 3D structures of multiple hits.
-This SAMPL7 challenge will take advantage of this dataset, addressing computational methods for the discrimination of binders from non-binders, binding pose predictions, and the unique opportunity to select new candidate ligands from a database, to be validated experimentally by X-ray crystallography at the Diamond Light Source (Harwell, UK).
+We are excited to announce a new set of SAMPL7 challenges focusing on the binding of small fragment-like molecules to a relatively simple target protein.

+The second bromodomain of PHIP (PHIP2)---a small protein for which little small molecule binding data is available---was targeted in an extensive X-ray crystallographic fragment screening experiment, leading to 3D structures of multiple screening hits.
+This SAMPL7 challenge will take advantage of this dataset, assessing the accuracy of computational methods for the discrimination of binders from non-binders, binding pose prediction, and the unique opportunity to select new candidate ligands to be screened from a provided set of purchasable compounds that will be assessed experimentally by X-ray crystallography.

 This challenge breaks out into at least three phases on a tight timeline:
 1) Identification of binders from fragment screening